Final day attendees at fPET 2024 at Karlsruhe Institute of Technology in Germany.

 · Track 1: Philosophy of engineering and technology,

-Special sessions are also being planned to explore collaboration approaches and insights across engineers, philosophers and other related disciplines.
+A small number of special sessions are also being solicited to explore collaboration approaches and insights across engineers, philosophers and other related disciplines.

-All submissions will be peer-reviewed by the program committee, which is still being finalized.
+All submissions will be peer-reviewed by the program committee, listed below, with leadership from the conference and program co-chairs.
 Abstracts accepted for presentation will be published on the fPET website.

-Please see the rest of the site for more information, including how to 'Join the Conversation!, which has a listserve that will send out the expected call for abstracts.
-Questions can be sent to philengineering2018@gmail.com.
+Please see the rest of the site for more information, including how to 'Join the Conversation!, which has a listserve.
+Questions can be sent to fPET2026@gmail.com.

-About fPET 2026: fPET 2026 conference co-chairs: Zachary Pirtle and Guru Madhavan.
+fPET 2026 conference co-chairs: Zachary G. Pirtle and Guru Madhavan.

-Hosted by David Tomblin, Director of the Science, Technology and Society Programs in the A. James Clark School of Engineering, University of Maryland, College Park.
-The STS work at University of Maryland makes it an exciting venue to host fPET, as they’ve already been active in bringing engineers and social scientists others.
+fPET 2026 is hosted by David Tomblin, Director of the Science, Technology and Society Programs in the A. James Clark School of Engineering, University of Maryland, College Park.
+The STS work at University of Maryland makes it an exciting venue to host fPET, as they’ve already been active in bringing engineers and social scientists together.
 More info here.

 Image of a liquid hydrogen tank for use in deep space exploration (NASA).